rathga/Flo.Repositories/README.md

   own particular method to return data, ending up with lots and lots of (often similar looking) methods or returning more data than is required and letting the front-end sort it out
 - Where to handle validation:
-  - only in front-end with business and repository trusting data is valid?
+  - Only in front-end with business and repository trusting data is valid?
-  - in business layer before accessing repo?
+  - In business layer before accessing repo?
-- How to communication validation back to the front end
+- How to communicate validation results back to the front end
-  - lots of bespoke logic and mapping?
+  - Lots of bespoke logic and mapping?
 Generic errors?
 - How to handle authorisation:
-  - only in front-end with business and repository layers trusting that access is authorised?
+  - Only in front-end with business and repository layers trusting that access is authorised?
+What if another front-end is subsequently written or somebody accesses an API directly?

 Flo.Repositories helps solve these by: